-You have now successfully connected to the network.
+4. You have successfully connected to the network now and can surf the Internet now.

 3.3.3 In Windows XP

 Windows XP users may use the built-in wireless utility.
 Follow the steps below.

 1. Right-click on the utility icon in your system tray (lower-right corner).
 Select Switch to TP-LINK Wireless configuration Utility.